ElDEEB21/OpenCV-Learning/01-FreeCodeCamp-Course/README.md

 2. **Image Processing**: Applying filters, transformations, and enhancement techniques
 3. **Feature Detection**: Identifying and extracting features from images
 4. **Object Detection**: Implementing face detection and recognition systems
-5. **Real-time Processing**: Working with video streams and live camera feeds

 ## How to Run